-Another important part of the course is the evaluation of each stock pitch and research report.
+In addition to stock pitches, stock updates, and possibly a research report, another important part of the course is the evaluation of each stock pitch and research report.
 All students, whether portfolio managers or analysts, are responsible for providing feedback to the analyst making the pitch.